tardate/LittleArduinoProjects/Equipment/FY3200S/README.md

 ![internals_smps](./assets/internals_smps.jpg?raw=true)

 It is important to note that output connections are not earthed, but are instead floating by design.
-Due to the supression capacitor across input and output, this can mean the output ground floats significantly above earth ground.
+Due to the suppression capacitor across input and output, this can mean the output ground floats significantly above earth ground.
 A quick check of the "ground" on my FY3200S shows me it is running about +80V above earth.

 This has been highlighted in a number of reviews such as [SDGMB #006 FeelTech FY3224S 24MHz Signal Generator Banggood](https://www.youtube.com/watch?v=9o5MzTOzZo4) by SDG Electronics.